Equities Analysts Issue Forecasts for First Horizon Co.’s Q3 2021 Earnings (NYSE:FHN)

 First Horizon Co.
-(NYSE:FHN) – Research analysts at Truist Securiti reduced their Q3 2021 earnings estimates for First Horizon in a research note issued to investors on Thursday, September 2nd.
-Truist Securiti analyst J. Demba now forecasts that the financial services provider will post earnings per share of $0.38 for the quarter, down from their prior forecast of $0.40.
-Truist Securiti also issued estimates for First Horizon’s Q4 2021 earnings at $0.37 EPS, Q1 2022 earnings at $0.33 EPS and FY2022 earnings at $1.47 EPS.
+(NYSE:FHN) – Stock analysts at Jefferies Financial Group dropped their Q3 2021 earnings per share (EPS) estimates for First Horizon in a research report issued on Tuesday, September 7th.
+Jefferies Financial Group analyst C. Haire now expects that the financial services provider will post earnings of $0.41 per share for the quarter, down from their previous estimate of $0.42.
+Jefferies Financial Group also issued estimates for First Horizon’s Q4 2021 earnings at $0.38 EPS and FY2022 earnings at $1.47 EPS.

-A number of large investors have recently bought and sold shares of FHN.
-BlackRock Inc. lifted its stake in First Horizon by 24.2% during the 1st quarter.
-BlackRock Inc. now owns 62,939,301 shares of the financial services provider’s stock worth $1,064,304,000 after acquiring an additional 12,253,300 shares in the last quarter.
-Vanguard Group Inc. grew its holdings in shares of First Horizon by 2.4% in the second quarter.
-Vanguard Group Inc. now owns 60,470,357 shares of the financial services provider’s stock valued at $1,044,928,000 after purchasing an additional 1,416,267 shares in the last quarter.
-JPMorgan Chase & Co. increased its stake in First Horizon by 0.7% during the 1st quarter.
-JPMorgan Chase & Co. now owns 14,476,120 shares of the financial services provider’s stock worth $244,791,000 after buying an additional 98,919 shares during the period.
-LSV Asset Management lifted its holdings in First Horizon by 178.9% during the 2nd quarter.
-LSV Asset Management now owns 14,359,150 shares of the financial services provider’s stock worth $248,126,000 after buying an additional 9,211,541 shares in the last quarter.
-Finally, Charles Schwab Investment Management Inc. boosted its position in First Horizon by 7.2% in the 2nd quarter.
-Charles Schwab Investment Management Inc. now owns 9,838,980 shares of the financial services provider’s stock valued at $170,018,000 after buying an additional 664,811 shares during the period.
-Institutional investors own 80.94% of the company’s stock.
+Several hedge funds and other institutional investors have recently bought and sold shares of FHN.
+BlackRock Inc. grew its position in shares of First Horizon by 24.2% during the first quarter.
+BlackRock Inc. now owns 62,939,301 shares of the financial services provider’s stock worth $1,064,304,000 after purchasing an additional 12,253,300 shares in the last quarter.
+LSV Asset Management lifted its stake in shares of First Horizon by 178.9% during the 2nd quarter.
+LSV Asset Management now owns 14,359,150 shares of the financial services provider’s stock worth $248,126,000 after acquiring an additional 9,211,541 shares during the last quarter.
+Assetmark Inc. raised its position in First Horizon by 3,209.4% during the 2nd quarter.
+Assetmark Inc. now owns 3,417,468 shares of the financial services provider’s stock valued at $59,054,000 after purchasing an additional 3,314,202 shares in the last quarter.
+State of Michigan Retirement System raised its position in First Horizon by 1,086.6% during the 2nd quarter.
+State of Michigan Retirement System now owns 2,440,804 shares of the financial services provider’s stock valued at $42,177,000 after purchasing an additional 2,235,100 shares in the last quarter.
+Finally, Duquesne Family Office LLC bought a new stake in First Horizon during the 1st quarter valued at $33,045,000.
+80.94% of the stock is currently owned by hedge funds and other institutional investors.

-In other First Horizon news, CFO William C. Losch III sold 22,684 shares of the business’s stock in a transaction on Thursday, July 29th.
+In related news, CFO William C. Losch III sold 22,684 shares of the stock in a transaction on Thursday, July 29th.
 The stock was sold at an average price of $15.66, for a total transaction of $355,231.44.
-The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-Company insiders own 1.63% of the company’s stock.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Corporate insiders own 1.63% of the company’s stock.

-The business also recently declared a quarterly dividend, which will be paid on Friday, October 1st.
-Investors of record on Friday, September 10th will be issued a $0.15 dividend.
+The business also recently announced a quarterly dividend, which will be paid on Friday, October 1st.
+Stockholders of record on Friday, September 10th will be paid a $0.15 dividend.
 The ex-dividend date of this dividend is Thursday, September 9th.
-This represents a $0.60 annualized dividend and a dividend yield of 3.78%.
-First Horizon’s dividend payout ratio is presently 49.18%.
+This represents a $0.60 dividend on an annualized basis and a dividend yield of 3.91%.
+First Horizon’s dividend payout ratio is currently 49.18%.

 First Horizon Corp.
 (Tennessee) operates as a financial holding company, which engages in the provision of checking accounts, savings products, mortgage banking, lending, and financing to individuals and businesses.
 It operates the business through four segments: Regional Banking, Specialty Banking, and Corporate.